funnybunnyofdoom/Vintage-Story-Mods/README.md

   /spawn - telports the player to world spawn

 -Bunny Bell: [FunnyBunnyofDOOM]
-  Makes a "bing" noise when the player's name is;
+  Makes a "bing" noise when the player's name is;mentioned,Login,Logout,Death,PVP death Server side only.
-  mentioned,
-  Login,
-  Logout,
-  Death,
-  PVP death
-Server side only.
 Player can overide global sounds/mutes with personal

 -Bunny Bell Client-side